 IAF special interest groups

 Special interest groups (SIGs) enable like-minded facilitators to network, create and share knowledge around a specific facilitation-related interest area.
 IAF hosts these communities to foster the creation of strong global networks.

 SIGs are in essence of global nature, using the support of virtual communication technologies, whereas chapters are tied to a geographical area.
 All communities within IAF are bound to the IAF Code of Ethics and Values and support the IAF Core Competencies, which offers them a solid ground for development.

 - Social Inclusion Facilitators

 - Visual Facilitation

-IAF Chapters are simply national or local groups of IAF members who meet and collaborate to pursue the Association's mission at a more local level.
+IAF chapters are national or local groups of IAF members who meet and collaborate to pursue the Association's mission at a more local level.
 Chapters also respond to the expressed desire of our members for more frequent and local opportunities for professional and personal development.

-IAF chapters are created by a request to the IAF Board following a recommendation by the Regional Director and the Director for Membership and Chapters.
+IAF chapters are created by a request to the IAF Board following a recommendation by the regional director.
 The steps to creating an IAF Chapter are straightforward and designed to provide an understanding of the IAF's governance and to ensure proper accountability.
 In the event that this may not be the case, the IAF Board retains the right to dissolve a chapter.

-For more information about the creation of a Chapter, please contact the Director of Membership and Chapters.
+For more information about the creation of a chapter, please contact your regional director.